Butter Bean, Lima Bean, Madagascar Bean

 - This is an fantastic hardy bean for warmer climates.

-- You can eat the beans when the pods are green – not the pods though. (as in photo at the top of the page, when the beans are not quite fully mature, but still delicious).
+- You can eat the beans when the pods are green – not the pods though.
 When fresh like this you treat them like a broad bean, and here I am going to stick my neck out – I think this bean is far superior in taste, texture and versatility to the broad bean.

 - However, unlike other beans, you generally harvest these beans when the pods begin to dry and turn brown – the beans will begin to rattle in the pod.